How to Ace Market Sizing Questions in Your Consulting Interviews

 A great caser would add that by reducing the PCPs working hours and improving their quality of life would make it easier to hire doctors at the hospital.

-When Davis was preparing for interviews, he frequently brought up estimation questions at dinner and used them to practice.
-These questions could be on anything around them and were meant to be entertaining.
+When My Consulting Offer founder, Davis Nguyen, was preparing for interviews, he frequently brought up market sizing questions at dinner and used them to practice.
+These market sizing drills could be on anything around them and were meant to be entertaining.

 One night, a good friend challenged him to estimate the number of eligible bachelors for her (her boyfriend had broken up with her the previous summer so dating was a topic constantly on her mind that month.)